YazeedT/hash-maps/README.md

 2. Separate Chaining

-The HashMaps use implementations of the following necessary data structres:
+The HashMaps make use of the following included data structures in their implementations:
 1. DynamicArray
 2. LinkedList
 3. HashEntry